hecmec/sprachlichtung-mm/_pages/about.md

 ---
 layout: single
+title_key: pages.about
-title: pages.about.title
+title: pages.about

 namespace: about
 permalink: /about-us/
 permalink_de: /ueber-uns/
 ---

-{% tf about.md %}
+{% tf about/about.md %}